 Strong oncoming light, reflections in the carriageway, snow or ice on the road surface, dirty road surfaces or unclear lane markings can also significantly reduce camera function when it is used to scan the carriageway to detect pedestrians, cyclists, large animals and other vehicles.

-Further limitations for Park assist camera*
+Park assist camera*

 There are "blind" sectors between the cameras' fields of vision.